Promoting Nancy’s photography and educating the public about nature, photography, and God

 What’s Next

-The next step would be to show how we make our beveled moulding by ripping an angled cut from the bottom edge of the store-bought moulding [see How To Make Our Beveled Stretcher Bars], and how we then make the frame, and maybe even how we stretch the canvas around the corners.
-That article could come later this summer.
+The next steps would be to show how we make our beveled moulding by ripping an angled cut from the bottom edge of the store-bought moulding [see How To Make Our Beveled Stretcher Bars].
+Then we could show how we make the frame, and maybe even how we stretch the canvas around the corners.
+Those articles could come later this summer.
 My long-promised articlepromise on how we made a frame out of warped fence pickets will most likely come first.
 It is already half-finished [see Making A Picture Frame From Dilapidated Fence Pickets].

 We are still optimizing our corner folds on the 45-degree bevel.
 We are also looking at combining 45-degree bevels on our panoramas’ short edges with 30-degree bevels on our long edges.
 That investigation sort of ties in with the long-promised Weird Wood series.
 It would be an extension of Using Multiple Moulding Widths In One Frame.
 But that would be a separate article.
 It might be a while before we get to that one [see first comment below].